 - 3. Prepare a medium-hot fire on one side of a charcoal grill.
 If using a gas grill, fire up the back burner to medium-hot heat.
 Grill the lamb in the center of the grill, moving it to a cooler spot if there are flare-ups.
-Turn the pieces as a brown crust develops.
+Turn the lamb as a brown crust develops.
 When the meat is browned all over, move it to the coolest spot on the grill to finish cooking, turning it occasionally, until the internal temperature reaches 125°F (52°C) for medium-rare, about 25 minutes.
 The grilling time will vary depending on your grill and the heat.
-Transfer the lamb to a cutting board, loosely cover with foil, and allow it to rest briefly, for at least 5 to 10 minutes or so.
+Transfer the lamb to a cutting board, loosely cover with foil, and allow it to rest briefly, something like 5 to 10 minutes or so.

 Hungry for more?
 Chow down on these:

 - Greek Grilled Lamb Chops with Tomato, Cucumber & Kalamata Olive Salad from Cookin' Canuck

 - Grilled Pistachio and Mint Crusted Lamb Chops from Bell'alimento